 Oryzias mekongensis – Mekong Ricefish

-Oryzias mekongensis was first described in 1986 by Uwa and Magtoon.
-The genus name Oryzias is derived from the ancient Greek word oryza which means rice.
-This is because the species from this family also occur in rice fields.
+Oryzias mekongensis was described in 1986 by Uwa and Magtoon.
+The genus name Oryzias is derived from the ancient Greek oryza meaning rice.
+This is because the species from this family also occur in the rice fields.
 The species name mekongensis is derived from the origin of this species, the Mekong River.
-Their common name is Mekong Ricefish.

 They are part of the family Adrianichthyidae or the Rice fish.
 This family has two genera and about 37 species.
 It is possible that a number of species have now become extinct due to habitat loss.

 The Mekong Rice Fish is not very big.
 They can reach a total length of up to 2.5 to 3 centimeters.
 The color of this fish is brown/gray with transparent fins.
 Males have a bright orange stripe on the top and bottom edge of the caudal fin.
 This dash is missing or is much less visible in the females.
 The body is slender and elongated with a relatively large eye.